Those of you who are returning for your second or final year:

 Welcome back!
 Hope you had a restful break.
 As you know, we are in an unprecedented situation, which forced us all to adjust the way we interact with each other and use university services.
 I am sure, working together, we will be able to overcome this challenge.

-As ‘old hands’ will have a good idea of the do’s and don’ts associated with the demands of University life and work – so there’s no need to dwell on the importance of meeting deadlines etc, is there?
+As ‘old hands’ will have a good idea of the do’s and don’ts associated with the demands of University life and work – so there’s no need to dwell on the importance of meeting deadlines, etc.

-Our aim is to help you succeed in your chosen degree programme.
-This is designed to give you the opportunity for own personal development and to provide you with the knowledge and skills you will need in your future career.
+Our aim is to help you to settle in your course and succeed in your chosen degree programme.
+The programme is designed to give you the opportunity for your personal development and to provide you with the knowledge and skills you will need in your future career.
 Your success will depend to a large extent on a strong personal commitment - so in the final analysis, the onus is on you to succeed!
 It is essential that you fully participate in lectures and tutorials and that you engage with coursework and get it done on time (not rushing it at the last minute).

-I am sure that you will find your time here to be stimulating, rewarding and enjoyable.
+I am sure that you will find your time here to be stimulating, rewarding, and enjoyable.
 Finally, I look forward to meeting you, and I wish you every success in your studies here at Aston.

-The Handbook is set out in the following areas of interest, or you can can use the quick reference index below:
+The Handbook is set out in the following areas of interest, or you can use the quick reference index below: